-We have audited the accompanying financial statements of Share, Inc. (Share or the Organization), which comprise the statement of financial position as of December 31, 2019, and the related statements of activities, functional expenses, and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of Share, Inc. (Share or the Organization), which comprise the statements of financial position as of December 31, 2020 and 2019, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.